avolitty/avolitty-hasher/README.md

 }
 ```

 The optional `ignoreObjectKeySortOrder` data type is `boolean` and the value is `true` to ignore the sort order of object keys.
 The default value is `false`.
 When `true`, salt is added to avoid collisions from the same object when `false`.

-The required `outputLength` data type is `number` and the value is a whole number greater than `0`.
+The required `outputLength` data type is `number` and the value is a positive whole number.

 The return value is a hexadecimal `string` checksum digest.